 Offering unparalleled views of the Keweenaw wilderness and Lake Superior, Brockway Mountain is one of Copper Harbor’s most beloved attractions.
 Visitors can opt to enjoy a scenic 9.5 mile stretch off M-26 between Eagle Harbor and Copper Harbor to enjoy the views, or climb the peak by bike and enjoy incredible downhill singletrack trails.
 In the spring, Brockway Mountain serves as a key stop along the annual North American hawk migration pathway.
 Visitors can enjoy viewing dozens of raptors soaring on upward thermals which help rest tired wings as the birds seek prey to power their journey.

-Brockway Mountain Overlook is a destination for fall colors photographers.
+Brockway Mountain Overlook, which is just outside Copper Harbor, is a destination for birding enthusiasts and fall colors photographers.

 FORT WILKINS STATE PARK